srichakra-ui/Product_Recommendation_System/README.md

 # Conclusion

-Upon evaluating all the models we can conclude the following details i.e.

-Accuracy:

-As far as the accuracy of the model is concerned Logistic Regression performs better than all the other algorithms.
+Upon evaluating all the models we can conclude that as far as the accuracy of the model is concerned Logistic Regression performs better than all the other algorithms.